MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

 description: "How to use raw pointers in C++" ms.date: "04/21/2020"
 helpviewer_keywords: ["pointers [C++]"]
+no-loc: [void, nullptr, const, char, new, delete]
 ---
 # Raw pointers (C++)

-A *pointer* is a type of variable that stores the address of an object in memory, and is used to access that object.
+A *pointer* is a type of variable.
+It stores the address of an object in memory, and is used to access that object.
 A *raw pointer* is a pointer whose lifetime is not controlled by an encapsulating object, such as a [smart pointer](smart-pointers-modern-cpp.md).
 A raw pointer can be assigned the address of another non-pointer variable, or it can be assigned a value of [nullptr](nullptr.md).
 A pointer that hasn't been assigned a value contains random data.

 A pointer can also be *dereferenced* to retrieve the value of the object that it points at.
 The *member access operator* provides access to an object's members.